NetApp/beegfs/roles/beegfs_ha_7_2/docs/uninstall.md

 ### Example Uninstall Playbook
 This playbook performs an uninstall of a BeeGFS HA instance where the BeeGFS HA services are unconfigured while the provisioned storage is retained.
-This file would typically be created as `uninstall_playbook.yml`:
+This file would be created as `uninstall_beegfs_ha_playbook.yml`:

     - hosts: all
       collections: